ivonunes/plumekit/docs/portability.md

 structurally different: a Cloudflare Durable Object holds per-channel state and can't `await` a store mid-handler, while the native runtime is a long-lived actor.
-The `Channel` protocol is shaped for the stricter of the two (a synchronous handler over a pre-loaded store whose effects, i.e. writes, deferred SQL, and pushes, the adapter applies), so the same `Channel` code drives both.
+The `Channel` protocol is shaped for the stricter of the two (a synchronous handler over a pre-loaded store whose effects, i.e. writes, deferred SQL and pushes, the adapter applies), so the same `Channel` code drives both.
 That same shape drives a **third** runtime unchanged: on AWS the connection and per-channel state live in DynamoDB and the adapter fans out with API Gateway's `postToConnection`, with no